-Effective January 1, 2009, most non-citizen customers with a valid out of country driver's license, permit, or ID, may retain their out of country document upon issuance of a Georgia-equivalent document.
+Most non-citizen customers with a valid out of country driver's license, permit, or ID, may retain their out of country document upon issuance of a Georgia-equivalent document.
 Commercial driver's licenses/permits and licenses/permits/identification cards issued by foreign countries to citizens of the United States or United States territories, will not be returned to the applicant.